-Time charter revenue and voyage charter revenue.
-Time charter revenue for 2019 amounted to \$41.77 million, increasing by 15.2% compared to the year ended December 31, 2018 during which they amounted to \$36.27 million.
-In 2019, we operated an average of 13.1 vessels, a 14.0% increase over the average of 11.49 vessels we operated during the same period in 2018.
-In the year 2019 our fleet had 4,636 voyage days earning revenue as compared to 3,814 voyage days earning revenue in 2018.
-Market charter rates in the year ended December 31, 2019 were slightly lower for our containership vessels compared to the year ended December 31, 2018, which was reflected in the average earnings of our ships.
-While employed, our vessels generated a TCE rate of \$8,782 per day per vessel in 2019 compared to a TCE rate of \$9,179 per day per vessel in 2018, a decrease of 4.3%.
-The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under time charter contracts, which is not influenced by market developments during the duration of the charter (unless the two charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed in the spot market which is influenced by market developments.
+Time charter revenue.
+Time charter revenue for 2020 amounted to \$55.68 million, increasing by 33.3% compared to \$41.77 million for the year ended December 31, 2019.
+In 2020, we operated an average of 17.23 vessels, a 32% increase over the average of 13.10 vessels we operated during the same period in 2019.
+In the year 2020 our fleet had 5,754 voyage days earning revenue as compared to 4,636 voyage days earning revenue in 2019.
+Market charter rates in 2020 were on average at higher levels for our containership vessels compared to the same period of 2019 due to the different composition of our fleet, which in 2020 contained younger and larger vessels on average compared to the corresponding period in 2019, which was reflected in the average earnings of our ships.
+While employed, our vessels generated a TCE rate of \$9,445 per day per vessel in 2020 compared to a TCE rate of \$8,782 per day per vessel in 2019, an increase of 8%.
+We had 283 scheduled off-hire days (including drydocking and time during which vessels were not available to generate revenues because they were committed for sale or suffered unrepaired damages), 151 commercial off-hire and 118 operational off-hire days in 2020, compared to 102 scheduled off-hire days, including drydocking, 38 commercial off-hire and 5 operational off-hire days in 2019.
+The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under time charter contracts, which is not influenced by market developments during the duration of the fixed term time charter (unless the two charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed in the spot market, including time charters linked to an index, which is influenced by market developments.

 Commissions.
-We paid a total of \$1.75 million in charter commissions for the year ended December 31, 2019, representing 4.2% of charter revenues.
-This represents a decrease over the year ended December 31, 2018, where commissions paid were \$1.84 million, representing 5.1% of charter revenues.
+We paid a total of \$2.38 million in charter commissions for the year ended December 31, 2020, representing 4.3% of charter revenues.
+This represents a slight increase over the year ended December 31, 2019, where commissions paid were \$1.75 million, representing 4.2% of charter revenues.

 Voyage expenses.
-Voyage expenses for the year 2019 were \$1.06 million and relate to expenses for repositioning voyages between time charter contracts and owners' expenses at certain ports.
-For the year ended December 31, 2018, voyage expenses amounted to \$1.26 million and related mainly to expenses for certain voyage charters and the types of voyage expenses mentioned above.
+Voyage expenses for the year 2020 were \$1.33 million and relate to expenses for repositioning voyages between time charter contracts and owners' expenses at certain ports.
+For the year ended December 31, 2019, voyage expenses amounted to \$1.06 million and related mainly to the types of voyage expenses mentioned above.
 Our vessels are generally chartered under time charter contracts.
-Voyage expenses usually represent a small fraction (2.5% and 3.5% in 2019 and 2018, respectively) of charter revenues.
+Voyage expenses usually represent a small fraction (2.4% and 2.5% in 2020 and 2019, respectively) of charter revenues.
 Voyage expenses are dependent on the number of voyage charters, the cost of fuel, port costs and canal tolls and the number of days our vessels sailed without a charter.

 Vessel operating expenses.
-Vessel operating expenses were \$23.99 million in 2019 compared to \$19.99 million in 2018.
-In 2019, we operated an average of 13.1 vessels, a 14.0% increase over the average of 11.49 vessels we operated during the same period in 2018.
-Further, daily vessel operating expenses per vessel amounted to \$5,015 per day in 2019 versus \$4,769 per day in 2018, an increase of 5.2% mainly due to higher costs for lubricants and other vessel supplies.
+Vessel operating expenses were \$32.22 million in 2020 compared to \$23.99 million in 2019.
+In 2020, we operated an average of 17.23 vessels, a 32% increase over the average of 13.10 vessels we operated during the same period in 2019.
+Further, daily vessel operating expenses per vessel amounted to \$5,110 per day in 2020 versus \$5,015 per day in 2019, an increase of 1.9% mainly due to increased crew costs resulting from difficulties in crew rotation due to COVID-19 related restrictions.